 The assessment of these elements should be undertaken from the perspectives of:

-- international regulations;
+- a) international regulations,

-- constitutional standards;
+- b) constitutional standards,

-- as well as practical experiences.
+- c) as well as practical experiences.

 The major focus of the current paper will be on those issues which have, in recent years, been subject to scrutiny by courts and tribunals.